 Our Clinical Investigation Faculty form a collaborative team of psychologists and neuropsychologists who work within the department and across the institution to advance our ability to conduct research and provide care that enhances the overall quality of life for children with catastrophic disease.

-Research areas within the Department of Psychology fall into two broad categories—Quality of Life and Health Promotion and Cognitive Neurosciences.
+Research areas within the Department of Psychology and Biobehavioral Sciences fall into two broad categories—Quality of Life and Health Promotion and Cognitive Neurosciences.
 Departmental investigators may have research interests that bridge both areas, and our Faculty strive to:

 Our translational approach utilizes the findings from our outcomes research to inform the development of novel interventions.